BCJ 565 Deviant Behavior

 - Evaluate the role that individuals in society play when creating deviance.

-- Judge the various extensions and criticisms of anomie theory.
+- Discuss the various extensions and criticisms of anomie theory.

-- Distinguish the differences between structural and processual theories of deviance.
+- Distinguish between the normative, reactionist or relativist, and critical conception of deviance.